Holly's Heroes: episode guide

 Episode 10

-NZ: June 11, 2005
+New Zealand: June 11, 2005

-Aus: August 05, 2005
+Australia: August 05, 2005

 The Outlaws travel to Wombat Springs to play their first game with Max as their coach.
 Despite Ralph's forebodings about the Wombats' unfair advantages, like springy rings on their home court, Holly is optimistic.
-With Max, a one time Boomer at the helm, they're sure to win.
+With Max, a one-time Boomer at the helm, they're sure to win.
 As the game approaches, and Max remains maddeningly relaxed, Holly has some doubts about his coaching abilities.
 As the game at Wombat Springs commences, Holly's doubts about Max are realised.
 He unveils a game plan that has everyone playing out of position.
 When a game of Truth or Dare starts out as good fun, Holly soon puts her foot in it when she dares Franco to kiss Jacinta.

 With: David Roberts as Alan Peterson, Kirk Torrance as Tony McKenzie, Michele Amas as Kate McKenzie, Alan Hopgood as Max Peterson, Daniel Lewis-Toakley as Robbie Yeo, Benjamin Wong as Boy Card Trader